cssu/cssu.ca/content/ba2250/index.md

 | 6:00 PM  | Jason Liu         |                 | Rupert Wu            | Owen Wang                                                                          |                 |
 | 7:00 PM  | Jason Liu         |                 | Aditya Goyal         | [Jessica Wang (on Zoom)](https://utoronto.zoom.us/j/84270268517); passcode: 969876 |                 |
 | 8:00 PM  |                   |                 | Aditya Goyal         | [Jessica Wang (on Zoom)](https://utoronto.zoom.us/j/84270268517); passcode: 969876 |                 |

+---

+## COVID-19 Precautions in the Student Lounge

+Due to the ongoing Coronavirus pandemic, the student lounge will be operating with the following limitations.

+- BA2250 will maintain a maximum capacity of four (4) people, including the office manager.
+- The kitchentte, refrigerator, entertainment centre will be strictly off-limits.